 We also use the JEP Process to document work that is not associated with a particular release, such as forward-looking research or improvements to our processes and infrastructure.
 The JEP Process currently does nothing to track the status of such efforts.

 This proposal aims to fill these gaps.
-The existing goals of the JEP Process will not change, nor will its current guidance on making decisions and building consensus, even around wacky ideas.
+The existing goals of the JEP Process will remain, as will its current guidance on making decisions and building consensus, even around wacky ideas.
 The state model and the proposal format, however, will be revised.

 If this proposal is adopted then the end result will be new versions of JEP 1 and JEP 2.

-Any Committer to a Project may propose to target a Feature JEP to a release of that Project after documenting a realistic engineering plan.
+Any Committer to a Project may propose to target a Feature JEP to a release of that Project after documenting a realistic delivery plan and adequate funding.
 The proposer should be the JEP’s owner, or arrange to become the owner.